nilsding/justask-old/README.md

 ## Installation
 Before you ask "hurrrr wher is z config.php", I would recommend you to take a look at the install.php.
 It will generate a `config.php` for you and even does all the SQL stuff (creating tables and so on…).
-After finished installing, be sure to delete the `install.php` and edit your login data using the `usercfg.php`.
+After finished installing, be sure to delete the `install.php` and edit your login data using the `ucp.php`.
 The default user name is "user" and the default password is "password".

 ## Upgrading